Introduction to Immigration

 - Many immigrants have higher education or hold professional certifications in their nation of origin—credentials which often are not transferable to similar credentials in the United States.
 Most immigrants end up working in positions drastically lower in prestige and/or power than what they held in their nation of origin.

-For A Deeper Understanding Of Immigrant Workers
+For A Deeper Understanding Of Temporary Non-Immigrant Foreign Workers and Local Seasonal and Migrant Workers

 - Tree planting and harvesting